 The Borough Council carried out a survey of all of its listed buildings from June 2016 to 2017 and reported the findings to Planning Committee in December 2017.
-The current survey has identified 14 buildings of being “at risk”, 8 of these are from the last survey, meaning 11 buildings that were at risk in the last survey have been removed from the At Risk Register over the last 7 years.
-This survey has added an additional 6 buildings and structures to the Register and all of those identified at risk are highlighted below.
+The current survey has identified 14 buildings of being “at risk”, eight of these are from the last survey, meaning 11 buildings that were at risk in the last survey have been removed from the At Risk Register over the last seven years.
+This survey has added six more buildings and structures to the Register and all of those identified at risk are highlighted below.

 In 2009 of the 365 listed building entries that were surveyed,

 - 324 or 88.8 per cent scored 1-3 and so are "not at risk"

 - 22 or 6.0 cent scored 4 so "require monitoring"

 - 19 or 5.2 per cent scored 5-7 and so were "at risk".

 Since the survey was undertaken some of these buildings are now no longer at risk or have been temporarily dealt with but others are still at risk and no solution has been found as yet.
 Officers have visited all of the buildings and structures on the List to assess the general state of repair.
 The survey is a visual assessment and does not generally involve an internal inspection.
 Some buildings are not considered at risk but require monitoring and the council will also work with owners of these buildings to ensure that they do not decline and become at risk.